sjgale/select-upgrade/README.md

-# Select Custom Web Component
+# Select-Upgrade: A custom select component

 This project is a custom web component for creating a fully customizable select dropdowns.